thinktandem/tandem/docs/manifesto/roadmap.md

 In 2019 we want to minimally realize our promise as agency-incubator.

-This means we should end the year with a well-defined and documented agency operation, a product, presumably Lando, that generates some revenue and a plan for how we can grow that product so that it not only generates more revenue but also improves our agency.
+This means we should end the year with a well-defined and documented agency operation, a product (Lando) that generates some revenue, and a plan for how we can grow that product so that it not only generates more revenue but also improves our agency.

 ### Q3 July - September

 #### Agency Goal: Get the house in order

-Before we start to grow and improve our agency operation we need to take a step back and take stock of the things we actually have.
+Before we start to grow and improve our agency operations we need to take a step back and take stock of the things we actually have.
 This means:

-* Documenting our current processes and procedures
+* Documenting our current processes, procedures, and technical assets
-* Taking inventory of any technical assets we have and how they should be used
 * Clarifying roles, responsibilities and expectations
+* Create a plan for orienting sales around service products

 Concrete examples of the above are things like